-Selene, a beautiful vampire warrior, is entrenched in a war between the vampire and werewolf races.
-Although she is aligned with the vampires, she falls in love with Michael, a werewolf who longs for the war to end.
+Selene, a beautiful vampire warrior, entrenched in a war between the vampire and werewolf races.
+Although she is aligned with the vampires, she falls in love with Michael, a human who is sought by werewolves for unknown reasons.

 Underworld: Evolution continues the saga of war between the vampires and the Lycans.
 The film goes back to the beginnings of the ancient feud between the two tribes as Selene, the beautiful vampire heroine, and Michael, the lycan hybrid, try to unlock the secrets of their bloodlines.
 This will be a modern tale of action, intrigue and forbidden love, which takes them into the battle to end all wars as the immortals must finally face their retribution.
 Written by

 194 of 302 people found this review helpful.

 Was this review helpful to you?